-5. If you had any custom config settings in your CKAN 1.x instance that you want to copy across to your CKAN 2.x instance, then update your CKAN 2.x /etc/ckan/default/production.ini file with these config settings.
-Note that not all CKAN 1.x config settings are still supported in CKAN 2.x, see Configuration Options for details.
+5. If you had any custom config settings in your CKAN 1.x instance that you want to copy across to your CKAN 2.0 instance, then update your CKAN 2.0 /etc/ckan/default/production.ini file with these config settings.
+Note that not all CKAN 1.x config settings are still supported in CKAN 2.0, see Config File Options for details.

-In particular, CKAN 2.x introduces an entirely new authorization system and any custom authorization settings you had in CKAN 1.x will have to be reconsidered for CKAN 2.x.
+In particular, CKAN 2.0 introduces an entirely new authorization system and any custom authorization settings you had in CKAN 1.x will have to be reconsidered for CKAN 2.0.
 See Organizations and authorization for details.

-- 6. If you had any extensions installed in your CKAN 1.x instance that you also want to use with your CKAN 2.x instance, install those extensions in CKAN 2.x.
-Not all CKAN 1.x extensions are compatible with CKAN 2.x.
-Check each extension's documentation for CKAN 2.x compatibility and install instructions. - 7.
-If you had any custom templates in your CKAN 1.x instance, these will need to be adapted before they can be used with CKAN 2.x.
-CKAN 2.x introduces an entirely new template system based on Jinja2 rather than on Genshi.
+- 6. If you had any extensions installed in your CKAN 1.x instance that you also want to use with your CKAN 2.0 instance, install those extensions in CKAN 2.0.
+Not all CKAN 1.x extensions are compatible with CKAN 2.0.
+Check each extension's documentation for CKAN 2.0 compatibility and install instructions. - 7.
+If you had any custom templates in your CKAN 1.x instance, these will need to be adapted before they can be used with CKAN 2.0.
+CKAN 2.0 introduces an entirely new template system based on Jinja2 rather than on Genshi.
 See Theming guide for details.